By Ashok Prasad, Founder, Niyyam

 Step 5: Use SIP for Retirement Investing

-SIP is one of the best ways to invest for retirement.
+SIP is the most effective way to invest for retirement.

 - Builds wealth gradually